Dining Pavilions Designed and Built by Students, Alumni, and Faculty Provide Social Distance During COVID-19 Pandemic

 “How can we bridge this gap that’s always been there but has become incredibly apparent lately?
 These are two structures that won’t solve the inequities,” says Sexton.
 “But showing a purpose and inventiveness––that’s where the potential of this project lies.”

-Photo: Illinois Institute of Technology students Daniel Allen [left] and Jeisson Rodriguez-Arias stand near the wooden dining pavilion that they helped design and construct on Mies Campus.
+Photo: The wooden dining pavilion that Illinois Institute of Technology students Daniel Allen and Jeisson Rodriguez-Arias helped design and construct on Mies Campus

 Design with a Purpose